What is a Tax-Saving FD?

 1. Interest Rate

-Different banks and NBFCs offer varying interest rates on tax-saving FDs, typically ranging between 5% to 7.5% per annum, depending on the financial institution and tenure.
+Different banks and NBFCs offer varying interest rates on tax-saving FDs, interest rates vary by bank and prevailing conditions, depending on the financial institution and tenure.

-Senior citizens usually get a higher interest rate (generally 0.25% to 0.50% more than regular investors).
+Senior citizens usually get a higher interest rate (may receive an additional interest rate as per bank policy than regular investors).

 Comparing interest rates across multiple banks can help investors maximise returns.